kratoszwb/Flower-Classification-on-TPUs/README.md

 -	InceptionResnetV2

 All the models are built in file named 'Models.py'.
 We use one model each time and all the other models are commented out.
 We collect results from all the models for ensembling.
-The process of ensembling is in the file named 'Ensemble.py'.

 On the basis of pre-trained models(with weights of ImgaeNet), we adopt transfer learning to solve the flower classfication problem.

-We customize a loss function named cos-layer which is defined in file named Models.py'.
+We customize a loss function named cos-layer which is defined in file named 'Models.py'.

-Here is an example of the result of validation process.
+Here is an example of the visualization of prediction outcomes.

 ![alt](https://github.com/kratoszwb/Flower-Classification-on-TPUs/blob/master/image/Validation.png)

+## Ensembling

+The process of ensembling is in the file named 'Ensemble.py'.
+Eventually, 12 models are chosen and ensembling is the last step to apply all these models and get a better result.
+In this ciase, we apply Stacking as the way to do emsembling.
+The idea of Stacking is to learn several different weak learners and combine them by training a meta-model to make prediction.